Marmo/debitum/README.md

 forget if your friend already gave you back that book anymore or dispute about much you owe your colleague for coffee.

+There is no online service whatsoever involved, so your data is saved on your device only (as far as this app is concerned).

 The UI is inspired by [UOme](https://play.google.com/store/apps/details?id=cz.kns.uome) by Pikadorama.

 ## Usage